nytera/meshworks-malla/README.md

-# MeshWorks Malla — Meshtastic analysis & web UI
+# Malla (Meshworks fork)

-MeshWorks Malla (_“mesh”_ in Spanish) ingests Meshtastic MQTT packets into SQLite and provides a modern web UI to explore packets, nodes, chat, traceroutes and maps.
-It’s suitable for personal networks, community deployments and experimentation.
+Malla (_Mesh_, in Spanish) is an ([AI-built](./AI.md)) tool that logs Meshtastic packets from an MQTT broker into a SQLite database and exposes a web UI to explore and monitor the network.

-Public Docker images live at **ghcr.io/aminovpavel/meshworks-malla**.
+This repository is Meshworks' maintained fork of [zenitraM/malla](https://github.com/zenitraM/malla) and powers the monitoring stack behind [meshworks.ru](https://meshworks.ru/).

-> Attribution: This project originated as a fork of [zenitraM/malla](https://github.com/zenitraM/malla).
-Many thanks to the upstream authors and community.
+Public Docker images are published to **ghcr.io/nytera/meshworks-malla**.

 ## Quick start